davidgtonge/backbone_query/README.md

 Combined Queries
 ================

 Multiple queries can be combined together.
-By default all supplied queries must be matched `$and`.
+By default all supplied queries use the `$and` operator.
 However it is possible to specify either `$or`, `$nor`, `$not` to implement alternate logic.

 ### $and